MicrosoftDocs/power-platform/power-platform/admin/wp-types-powerapps.md

 ## User access to apps

 Users obtain access to apps by having them shared with them.
 The technical specifics of how that sharing works is different between canvas apps and model-driven apps.
 For canvas apps they are shared with users, Azure AD Security Groups or with the whole organization.
-Model-driven apps you share by adding a user to a CDS security role that is associated with the application.
-We will cover more on CDS security roles in the Security section of this paper.
+Model-driven apps you share by adding a user to a Common Data Service security role that is associated with the application.
+We will cover more on Common Data Service security roles in the Security section of this paper.
 The following is an example of sharing an app, where you can choose to also allow them access to edit in addition to using the app.

 ![Set app permission](media/app-permissions.png "Set app permission")